shannonlal/developmentnotes/reading-notes/web-authn/Webauthn-Summary-Notes.md

 -- Main problem with password is that it is a shared secret (i.e. between the user and the website).
 So if it is stolen from the server they have their password.

 - web auth
-It allows servers to integrate with strong authenticates no in devices (Apple Touch Id).
+It allows servers to integrate with strong authenticators no devices (Apple Touch Id, USB Keys).
 It uses a private-public keypair (known as credential) for a website.
 The private key is stored securly on the user's device.
 A public key and a randomly generated credential ID is sent to the server for storage.
 The server then uses the public key to provde the user's identifie

+# WebAuthn Authentication Process
+## Registration
 ### Part 1 - Generate Attestation Options
 The first part is to generate the attestation options (used before the registration option).
+This is generated on the server and provides the client key information about what types of authentication methods are supported.
 It will provide the following key elements:
 - challenge - random number generated on the server
 - reply party - Authenticator
 - timeout